trunkclub/firebat/README.md

   end
 end

-Flare.logger = FlareLogger
+Firebat.logger = FirebatLogger
 ```

 ## Debug mode
-If `DEBUG=true` appears in your `.env`, Flare will output the result of every
+If `DEBUG=true` appears in your `.env`, Firebat will output the result of every
 service call it makes through the adapter.

 ## Suggested file structure